Heinrichs Skuja: Academic life in Latvia

-In 1922, Skuja was appointed a lecturer in biology at the People's High School in Riga.
-Simultaneously, he began his academic studies at the Faculty of Mathematics and Natural Sciences of the University of Latvia (LU), primarily interested in taxonomic and phylogenetic problems, and he soon chose algae as his favorite research topic.
-In a competition for student research papers, Skuja won first prize for his paper Mērsraga–Ragaciema piekrastes aļģu flora (Algal flora of the Mērsrags–Ragaciems Coast) and, by decision of the LU Dean Council, was enrolled as a student in the Department of Natural Sciences.
-During his studies in the department, he performed the duties of a teaching assistant and continued researching Latvian freshwater algae.
-After some minor papers, Skuja published his first major study, Beitrag zur Algenftora des Rigaschen Meerbusens (Contribution to the algal flora of the Gulf of Riga), in 1924.
-He graduated in 1929 and was conferred his mag. rer. nat. degree.
+In the early 1920s, Skuja was appointed a lecturer in biology at Riga People's High School (Rīgas Tautas augstskola).
+In 1922 he began his academic studies by attending lectures at the Faculty of Mathematics and Natural Sciences of the University of Latvia (LU), first as an auditor, then from 1923 as an enrolled student.
+He was primarily interested in taxonomic and phylogenetic problems, and he soon chose algae as his favorite research topic.
+In a competition for student research papers, Skuja won first prize for his paper Mērsraga–Ragaciema piekrastes aļģu flora (Algal flora of the Mērsrags–Ragaciems Coast).
+By decision of the LU Dean Council, he was enrolled as a student in the Department of Natural Sciences.
+During his studies in the department, he worked as a teaching assistant and continued researching Latvian freshwater algae.
+After some minor papers, Skuja published his first major study, Beitrag zur Algenflora des Rigaschen Meerbusens (Contribution to the algal flora of the Gulf of Riga), in 1924.
+He graduated in 1929 and was conferred his mag. rer. nat. degree (equivalent to a master's degree).
 For his phycological research, he received the Culture Fund Award the same year, and the K. Barons Award in 1931.

 After graduation, Skuja worked as a senior lecturer.
 From 1929 until 1932 he taught at the Institute of Plant Systematics in Riga.
 Between 1933 and 1939, as a private lecturer, he taught cryptogamy and protistology, as well as a course on symbiosis in protists.
 From 1940 onwards, in Nazi-occupied Latvia, he taught a botany course to pharmacology and veterinary students.
-On 4 October 1943, Skuja defended his doctoral thesis Pētījumi par Ķīnas, sevišķi tās dienvidrietumu daļas, aļģu floru un veģetāciju (Studies on the algal flora and vegetation of China, especially its southwestern part) and obtained the degree of dr. rer. nat..
+On 14 October 1943, Skuja defended his doctoral thesis Pētījumi par Ķīnas, sevišķi tās dienvidrietumu daļas, aļģu floru un veģetāciju (Studies on the algal flora and vegetation of China, especially its southwestern part) and obtained the degree of dr. rer. nat. (equivalent to a PhD).

 Continued life in Sweden

-Before the end of the Second World War and the Soviet liberation of Latvia, Skuja crossed to the coast of Sweden in a small boat one night in autumn of 1944.
-He brought his microscope, some manuscripts, algae samples, and books.
-He was soon able to focus entirely on phycological research, and worked in connection with the Botanical Institute at Uppsala University, where he obtained a position as a research professor (or laborator) in botany from 1947 until his retirement in 1961.
+Before the end of the Second World War and the Soviet re-occupation of Latvia, Skuja crossed to the coast of Sweden in a small boat in autumn of 1944.
+He was soon able to focus entirely on phycological research.
+He joined Uppsala University as an associate professor in botany from 1947 until his retirement in 1961.
 In 1958 he received the degree of doctor honoris causa, and in 1961 he was awarded the Björkén Prize for his outstanding achievements in freshwater phycology.
-In Latvia, Skuja's student Antonija Kumsāre, and later Maija Balode, Ivars Druvietis and others, continued the phycological research.
+Back in Latvia, Skuja's student Antonija Kumsāre continued algal research in the post-war period, and was later joined by Maija Balode, Ivars Druvietis and others.